 People in this category are going to be around the 23-30% body-fat range, which means you can likely lose around 2lbs a week of body fat without risking muscle mass losses.
 However I really wouldn’t recommend going that high as you will critically hamper your newbie muscle growth potential, and it’s likely you’ll end up as a skinny-fat version of yourself that your doctor is more pleased about than you are.

-It is important to note that muscle growth is not going to be optimised when in a calorie deficit, so your potential for growth will be a little less than a beginner that is bulking which we covered in the previous parts.
-However, because of your relatively high body fat you’re still likely to get close to that 2-3lbs/month of muscle gain that novice trainees can expect.
-This is because though you have insufficient energy going in to your mouth, the body has plenty of energy available in your body fat stores to fuel itself.
+It is important to note that muscle growth is not going to be optimized when in a calorie deficit, so your potential for growth will be a little less than a beginner that is bulking which we covered in the previous parts.
+However, because of your relatively high body fat, you’re still likely to get close to that 2-3lbs/month of muscle gain that novice trainees can expect.
+This is because though you have insufficient energy going into your mouth, the body has plenty of energy available in your body fat stores to fuel itself.
 This is a very different situation to the leaner novice who can’t simply eat a calorie deficit and expect to gain muscle.

 2. Dieting too quickly, hampering the muscle gains you could have had. – For some time you can have your cake and eat it – both muscle gain and fat loss will be achievable – as long as you don’t get greedy or impatient and try to expedite this rate of fat loss.
 This is the perfect example situation where though you could get leaner quicker, you really don’t want to.